pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/ccp_grafana_kibana.md

 Press `Esc` to exit from editing mode.

-Press following combination of keys to save file in the following sequnce `:` then type `wq` then press `enter`
+Press following combination of keys to save file in the following sequence `:` then type `wq` then press `enter`

 Confirm that the change has been successfully saved and execute following command to confirm service `type` for `ccp-efk-kibana`